KirstLab/asc_seurat/docs/installation.rst

 The tutorials above contain all the necessary information to install Docker on Windows.
 However, it is also possible to find video tutorials on YouTube.
 Check the following link for an example: https://youtu.be/5nX8U8Fz5S0 .

-After certifying that everything is working, Asc-Seurat can be started with:
+After certifying that everything is working, Asc-Seurat can be started using the commands below:

 .. tip::